Bigg Boss (Telugu TV series): Season 9

-Side shows
+Companion shows

 Bigg Boss Buzzz

 Bigg Boss Buzzz is an Indian Telugu-language Television talk show with evicted housemates of reality television series Bigg Boss Telugu.
-From season 3 onwards, the show features evicted housemates interview with previous season contestant as a host on every Monday episode and also unseen portions of episodes that were not aired on television will be aired on Star Maa Music.
+From season 3 onwards, the show features evicted housemates interview with previous season contestant as a host and also unseen portions of episodes that were not aired on television will be aired on Star Maa Music.

 BB Cafe

 BB Cafe is an review based show about the reality television series Bigg Boss Telugu.
-From season 6 onwards, The show features previous seasons contestants as host and will discusses all the topics of Bigg Boss Episodes.
+From season 6 onwards, The show features previous seasons contestants as host and will discusses all the topics of Bigg Boss episodes.
 The show will continue to give more clarity on war, love and other interesting topics between the contestants and it premiers on Star Maa Music.